Strongyloides stercoralis: Geographic distribution

 S. stercoralis infection is associated with fecal contamination of soil or water.
 Hence, it is a very rare infection in developed economies.
 In developing countries, it is less prevalent in urban areas than in rural areas (where sanitation standards are poor).
 S. stercoralis can be found in areas with tropical and subtropical climates.

 Strongyloidiasis was first described in the 19th century in French soldiers returning home from expeditions in Indochina.
 Today, the countries of the old Indochina (Vietnam, Cambodia, and Laos) still have endemic strongyloidiasis, with the typical prevalences being 10% or less.
 Regions of Japan used to have endemic strongyloidiasis, but control programs have eliminated the disease.
 Strongyloidiasis appears to have a high prevalence in some areas of Brazil and Central America.
 It is endemic in Africa, but the prevalence is typically low (1% or less).
 Pockets have been reported from rural Italy, but the current status is unknown.
 In the Pacific islands, strongyloidiasis is rare, although some cases have been reported from Fiji.
 In tropical Australia, some rural and remote Australian Aboriginal communities have very high prevalences of strongyloidiasis.

 In some African countries (e.g., Congo), S. fuelleborni was more common than S. stercoralis in parasite surveys from the 1970s, but the current status is unknown.
 In Papua New Guinea, S. stercoralis is endemic, but prevalence is low.
 However, in some areas, another species, S. kellyi, is a very common parasite of children in the New Guinea Highlands and Western Province.

 Knowledge of the geographic distribution of strongyloidiasis is of significance to travelers who may acquire the parasite during their stays in endemic areas.

-Because strongyloidiasis could theoretically be transmittable through unsanitary bedclothes care must be taken never to use unclean hotel bed sheets in endemic areas.
-Using plastic slippers when showering may be very important when travelling in tropical regions.

 Estimates of the number of people infected vary with one estimate putting the figure at 370 million worldwide.
 Local prevalence can exceed 40% in some tropical and subtropical countries.